mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
 - High river levels have led to flooding of land close to the river.

 Flooding of low lying land and roads is expected to continue, as the River Thames remains high.
-The weather forecast is dry Monday night and throughout Tuesday.
+The weather forecast is dry Tuesday and Wednesday.
 We do not expect the river to rise further, however river levels will remain high over the coming days.

 We are monitoring rainfall and river levels.
 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 12:00 23 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 24 December 2025 or as the situation changes.

 - Warning no longer in force: River Severn in Worcestershire
 - There is no longer a threat of flooding, though standing water and debris may still remain.